RockitBootcamp/Full-Stack-LAMP/Milestones/m4/Twitter/README.md

 	</div>
 </form>
 ```
-The presense of `.expand` is a state change and the CSS will change the `.compose` to allow the `div` to be shown.
+The presence of `.expand` is a state change and the CSS will change the `.compose` to allow the `div` to be shown.
 It will also change the height of the `textarea`.
 JavaScript is responsible for behavior, so JS will determine when a state needs to be changed with events (like clicks), but it will only add/remove this class.
 CSS is responsible for what that state looks like.

 The second state we will manage is when an original tweet gets clicked (not a reply tweet).
 When this happens we will toggle the respective `.thread`'s visibility.
 Similarly to the compose section mentioned earlier, we will use an `.expand` to be added to the `.thread`.
 Just keep in mind that this `.expand` has nothing to do with the other one.
 We're just using similar class names to do similar concepts.
 Again, study the CSS to see how this is done.